Guilderm/SnowballPlanner/Documents/Product Requirements Document (PRD).md

 - **Economic Status:** Upper Middle Class
 - **Region:** Western Europe
 - **Financial Status:** Living paycheck to paycheck

+- **Jobs to Be Done:**
+  - Manage and prioritize multiple debt payments effectively.
-- **Financial Goals:** Pay off student loans and credit card debt within five years and a mortgage within ten years.
+  - Reduce overall interest paid on loans and credit card debts.
+  - Achieve financial independence by becoming debt-free.

-- **Challenges:**
+- **Pains:**
-  - Struggles with multiple high-interest loans and credit card debts.
+  - Struggles with managing multiple high-interest loans and credit card debts.
-  - Finds it challenging to prioritize payments and manage cash flow effectively.
+  - Finds it difficult to prioritize payments and effectively manage cash flow.
+  - Experiences stress and anxiety related to financial instability.

+- **Gains:**
+  - Achieving financial independence by becoming debt-free within a reasonable time frame.
+  - Feeling in control of financial future.
+  - Using a user-friendly tool that integrates with existing budgeting tools like YNAB.

 - **Behavior:**
-  - Uses YNAB to manage personal finances.
+  - Recently started using YNAB to manage personal finances.
-  - Regularly visits financial advice blogs and YouTube channels for tips on managing debt.
+  - Frequently visits financial advice blogs and YouTube channels for tips on debt management.
+  - Prefers using financial tools on a laptop but occasionally uses mobile devices for quick checks.

 - **Needs:**
-  - A simple, user-friendly tool that assists in planning a debt-free journey.
+  - A tool to assist in planning a debt-free journey.
-  - Guidance on how to prioritize payments to reduce overall interest.
+  - Clear guidance on prioritizing payments to reduce overall interest.
-  - Integration with existing budgeting tools, like YNAB.
+  - Seamless integration with existing budgeting tools like YNAB.

-- **Motivations:**
-  - Desire to become debt-free within a reasonable time frame.
-  - Seeking a sense of control over financial future.
-  - Aims to avoid late fees and interest hikes.
+- **Quote:** "I want to be in control of my finances, not the other way around."

 ### 3.6.2.
 Casey, The Organized Homemaker
 - **Age:** Generation Z